 - Redesigning the entrance (or landing) pages

-- Optimizing those pages so they correlate better with the search terms that bring users to your site, with ads you're running, or with keywords you've purchased
+- Optimising those pages so they correlate better with the search terms that bring users to your website, with ads you're running, or with keywords that you've purchased

 - Changing the ads or keywords to better reflect page content

-Experiment with site-wide changes to optimize your site with Content Experiments.
+Experiment with site-wide changes to optimise your website, with Content Experiments.

-Other factors may be solely attributed to visitor behavior.
-For example, if a user bookmarks a page on your site, visits it, and leaves, then that's considered a bounce.
+Other factors may be solely attributed to user behavior.
+For example, if a user bookmarks a page on your website, goes to it and leaves, then that's considered a bounce.

 Improve your bounce rate

-Because the design of your site and your Google Analytics implementation can affect your bounce rate, improving your bounce rate requires specific, custom changes to your site and setup.
+Because the design of your website and your Google Analytics implementation can affect your bounce rate, improving your bounce rate requires specific, custom changes to your website and setup.
 The bounce rate, and improving the bounce rate, is as individual as your business.

-Analyze specific data.
+Analyse specific data.
 A general site-wide bounce rate can vary too much due to the different marketing activities that run concurrently.
 Consider your bounce rate for specific traffic sources.
-Using other dimensions, like medium, campaign, landing page, to evaluate your bounce rate can also be more actionable than your general bounce rate.
+Using other dimensions – such as medium, campaign, landing page – to evaluate your bounce rate can also be more actionable than your general bounce rate.

-Evaluate and adjust factors that might contribute to your bounce rate, like site layout and navigation.
+Evaluate and adjust factors that might contribute to your bounce rate, such as website layout and navigation.
 Use only your past performances as a rubric, and try to improve your current bounce rate relative to your previous data.
-Provide enough time between changes to collect enough data to evaluate the impact the changes may be having on your visitors and their behaviors.
+Provide enough time between changes to collect enough data to evaluate the impact that the changes may be having on your users and their behaviour.
 Try using Content Experiments to help you.